outworkers/phantom/docs/basics/tables.md

   email: String
 )

-abstract class RecordsByCountry extends CassandraTable[RecordsByCountry, Record] {
+abstract class RecordsByCountryAndRegion extends CassandraTable[RecordsByCountryAndRegion, Record] {
   object countryCode extends StringColumn(this) with PartitionKey object region extends StringColumn(this) with PartitionKey object id extends UUIDColumn(this) with PrimaryKey